UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 3. Developing the project using EDA tools

-From the planning section we can translate Fig. 8 into a VHDL file Adder_4bit.vhd, along with the component Carry_generator.vhd.
+Fig. 8 schematic is translated into VHDL as Adder_4bit.vhd, along with the component Carry_generator.vhd.

-We can pick up an Intel PLD, for instance the MAXII EPM2210F324C3 and develop a multiple file project as shown in the Fig. 9 RTL schematic.
+Considering the Fig. 8 circuit, we can pick up as target chip an Intel PLD, for instance the MAXII EPM2210F324C3 and develop a multiple file project as shown in the Fig. 9 RTL schematic.

 RTl circuit